-Provider Integration Model: The state proposes a second reform strategy that would encourage physical health and mental health plans to implement an integrated care model for patients with serious mental health and other chronic health conditions at the provider level.
+O Provider Integration Model: The state proposes a second reform strategy that would encourage physical health and mental health plans to implement an integrated care model for patients with serious mental health and other chronic health conditions at the provider level.
 Under this proposal, each MCP would offer incentives based on tiers of increasing physical health and behavioral health integration to ensure that team-based care is provided to Medi-Cal members with mental health and physical health needs, using either a coordination or co-location approach.
-This could include the use of telehealth.
+This could include incenting cross-training of providers, as well as the use of telehealth.
 Both primary care practices and mental health providers would be eligible to adopt this model, so there is "no wrong door" for a member who needs integrated care for both mental and physical health care who chooses to receive their care in each respective setting.
 This work would be integrated with the State's proposal under Workforce Development; no duplicate payments would be made.